realiti4/snake-rl/README.md

 # snake-rl
-Solving Snake game with A2C and PPO
+Solving Snake game fast with A2C and PPO using multiple agents and fp16 training

 ## Dependencies